ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 #### Scheduled instance update errors

-If we receive an alert because of a DLQ message for event type `activities.scheudled-instance.amended` then it is likely one of the following scenarios:
+If we receive an alert because of a DLQ message for event type `activities.scheduled-instance.amended` then it is likely one of the following scenarios:
 * we received duplicate messages for the event, one pod succeeded to update but the other pod's Hibernate session fails to update a dirty entity
 * the scheduled instance was already deleted on a previous activity schedule update but the messages were processed out of order

 In either case the update has correctly failed and Nomis reflects reality.
-The DLQ message can be purged from the queue as there is nothing to do.
+The DLQ message will be retried and this should be a no-op - the entity is already upto date.

+NOTE: You should still investigate the error in case of other scenarios not foreseen above.
+If any are found then please document them here.

+#### Activity schedule update errors

+An activity update (event type `activities.activity-schedule.amended`) could involve one or more of the following:
+* the activity details have changed
+* pay rates have been updated and/or deleted and/or created
+* schedule rules have been deleted and/or created
+* scheduled instances have been delete and/or created

+Normally the error will represent a validation failure which should appear in the traces.
+In theory this should not happen but if it does then either the validation in the Activities service or the validation in this service is wrong.
+Work out which is wrong and fix - when fixed the message will eventually be retried and succeed.

+##### Duplicate activity schedule update errors

+If your investigation points to a problem caused by duplicate activity updates being processed at the same time then the likely error is that one of the pods failed because Hibernate failed to update a dirty entity.
+The failed message will be retried automatically and the next update will be a no-op - the entity is already upto date.

+NOTE: You should still investigate the error in case of other scenarios not foreseen above.
+If any are found then please document them here.

 ## Architecture